 ON THIS PAGE: You will find some basic information about astrocytoma and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Childhood Astrocytoma.
 Use the menu to see other pages.
-Think of that menu as a roadmap for this complete guide.
+Think of that menu as a roadmap for this entire guide.

 The brain and spinal column make up the central nervous system (CNS).
 The CNS controls all vital functions of the body, including thought, speech, and strength.